The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-In Fig. \ref{fig:vz_vphi} we present the velocities ($V_{Z}$ vs $V_{\phi}$) across the $Z_{\mathrm{max}}$--ecc plane.
-We describe the figure in similar order to Fig. \ref{fig:mdf_ecc_zmax} in the previous paragraph.
-In cell G we observe local thin-disc like velocities with $\overline{V_{\phi}} = 200$ km/s and a very small dispersion of 13 km/s.
-This cell also shows the lowest vertical and radial dispersion.
-As we go to higher $Z_{\mathrm{max}}$ in the same low ecc range, we continue to find disc like distribution while the mean $V_{\phi}$ gradually decrease and the dispersions for all three velocity components increase.
-Additionally, in cells D and A, we also find a small group of stars with negative $V_{\phi}$ -- this affects the estimates of velocity mean and dispersion for these cells.
+In Fig. \ref{fig:vz_vphi} we present the velocities ($V_{Z}$ vs $V_{\phi}$) across the $\mathrm{Z_{max}}$--ecc plane.
+We describe the figure in a similar order to Fig. \ref{fig:mdf_ecc_zmax} in the previous paragraph.
+In cell G, we observe local, thin disc-like velocities with $\overline{V_{\phi}} = 200$ km/s and a very small dispersion of 13 km/s.
+This cell also shows the lowest vertical and radial dispersions.
+As we go to higher $\mathrm{Z_{max}}$ in the same low ecc range, we continue to find disc-like distributions, while the mean $V_{\phi}$ gradually decreases and the dispersions for all three velocity components increase.
+Additionally, in cells D and A, we also find a small group of stars with negative $V_{\phi}$.
+This affects the estimates of velocity mean and dispersion for these cells.
 These 13 stars show strong counter-rotation in the disc with $\overline{V_{\phi}} = -180$ km/s and $\sigma_{V_{\phi}} = 34$ km/s and are all metal-poor ($\feh<-0.5$) with a median of $\sim-1.2$ dex.
-We refer readers to Sec. \ref{sec:X4} for discussion on a possible origin of this counter rotating group.
-Excluding these counter-rotating stars, we get $\overline{V_{\phi}}$ and $\sigma_{V_{\phi}}$ = 190 km/s and 14 km/s for cell D and 175 km/s and 18 km/s for cell A. For the intermediate eccentricity range, in all three cells (H, E and B), we observe a distinct disc-like rotational components that show a decreasing mean azimuthal velocity with increasing $Z_{\mathrm{max}}$ range.
-Cells H and E, both, with $\overline{V_{\phi}} \approx$ = 150 km/s and $\sigma_{V_{\phi}}$ = 50 km/s appear to include a thick disc-like component.
-In cell B the disc-like component with $\overline{V_{\phi}}$ = 80 km/s depicts a much slower rotation and could comprise the hotter extension of the thick disc however the MDF of this cell is more metal-poor compared to cells E and H. Additionally, we observe a significant number of stars, in the three cells, with negative $V_{\phi}$ -- these stars have a wide range of metallicity ($-2<\feh<0.45$) with a median of -0.7 dex.
+We refer to Sec. \ref{sec:X4} for discussion on a possible origin of this counter-rotating group.
+Excluding these counter-rotating stars, we get $\overline{V_{\phi}}$ and $\sigma_{V_{\phi}}$ = 190 km/s and 14 km/s for cell D, and $\overline{V_{\phi}}$ and $\sigma_{V_{\phi}}$ = 175 km/s and 18 km/s for cell A. For the intermediate eccentricity range, in all three cells (H, E, and B), we observe a distinct disc-like rotational component that shows a decreasing mean azimuthal velocity with increasing $\mathrm{Z_{max}}$ range.
+Cells H and E, both with $\overline{V_{\phi}} \approx$ = 150 km/s and $\sigma_{V_{\phi}}$ = 50 km/s, appear to include a thick disc-like component.
+In cell B, the disc-like component with $\overline{V_{\phi}}$ = 80 km/s depicts a much slower rotation and could comprise the hotter extension of the thick disc; however, the MDF of this cell is more metal-poor than that of cells E and H. Additionally, we observe a significant number of stars in the three cells with negative $V_{\phi}$.
+These stars have a wide range of metallicity ($-2<\feh<0.45$) with a median of -0.7 dex.
 We would like to remind readers of the multi-component MDF for these cells.
-Finally for the high eccentricity bin (ecc > 0.7), in cells I, F and C, the velocity distribution plots show kinematically hot populations in all three cells reflected by the large values for velocity dispersions.
-Despite the large $\sigma_{V}$ and the eccentricities, ample azimuthal rotation is still observed in cells I ($\approx60$km/s) and F($\approx80$km/s).
-For the highest ecc and $Z_{\mathrm{max}}$ cell (C), we observe a small rotational contribution.
+Finally, for the high eccentricity bin (ecc > 0.7) in cells I, F, and C, the velocity distribution plots show kinematically hot populations in all three cells reflected by the large values for velocity dispersions.
+Despite the large $\sigma_{V}$ and the eccentricities, ample azimuthal rotation is still observed in cells I ($\approx60$ km/s) and F ($\approx80$ km/s).
+For the highest ecc and $\mathrm{Z_{max}}$ cell (C), we observe a small rotational contribution.